Endometrial Ablation

 • Warfarin

 There are no incisions needed for endometrial ablation.
-You may receive general anesthesia or light sedation depending on which type of endometrial ablation procedure you undergo.
-If you will receive general anesthesia, you will not be able to eat or drink after midnight.
+You may receive general anesthesia or light sedation, depending on which type of endometrial ablation procedure you undergo.
+If you receive general anesthesia, you will not be able to eat anything after midnight prior to the procedure.
+You may be able to take very small sips of clear liquids, such as water, electrolyte drinks, black tea or black coffee, up to 2 hours before surgery.
 Follow your doctor’s instructions the night before your procedure.

 The Day of the Procedure